 Here’s what you need to know in a minute:

 ✓ Businesses face penalties for excessive surcharges

 ✓ Surcharges must not exceed the costs of processing payment under the new rules

 ✓ Ban only applies to EFTPOS, MasterCard, Visa and American Express “companion cards” transactions

 ✓ Businesses should review their charges now to avoid penalties.

-✓ Smartpay makes it easier to work out your costs as you pay a simple blended rate
+✓ Smartpay makes it easier to work out your costs as you pay a simple flat rate

 What is considered excessive?